MakeSchool-Tutorials/Environment-Setup/P03-Productivity/content.md

 slug: productivity
 ---

-These topics will be covered in depth during orientation, but please take some time to assess your own organization and productivity.

-# How to be More Productive?

 At Make School you will learn to be multiple times more productive than you have ever been.
-This increase in productivity is a requirement to your success at Make School and your future success as a software engineer.
+This increase in productivity is a superpower that will make you successful at Make School and in your future success as a software engineer.

-Being more productive really has three parts:
+Being more productive has three parts:

 * Staying Organized
 * Removing Distractions